Scottish Environment Protection Agency: Planning

-SEPA is identified as a key agency under the Planning etc. (Scotland) Act 2006 and help deliver the Scottish Government's commitment in providing a more effective and efficient planning system.
-SEPA also provide formal environmental advice in relation to development plans and on various development proposals across Scotland.
+SEPA is identified as a key agency under the Planning etc. (Scotland) Act 2006 and helps deliver the Scottish Government's commitment to providing a more effective and efficient planning system.
+SEPA also provides formal environmental advice in relation to development plans and on various development proposals across Scotland.

-SEPA attempts to enable good development whilst also and protecting Scotland's environment through the planning system and takes a consultative approach where they can add most value.
+SEPA attempts to enable good development whilst also protecting Scotland's environment through the planning system and takes a consultative approach where they can add most value.
 The agency tends to favour early engagement with planning authorities to ensure they can support development plan proposals and aid the implementation of a genuinely plan-led land use planning system.

-There exists a guidance note "How and when to consult SEPA" that provides further information on planning consultation with SEPA.
+The guidance note "How and when to consult SEPA" provides further information on planning consultation with SEPA.

 Radioactive substances

 Radioactive substances are used widely in industry, medicine and research in Scotland.
-Uses can range greatly from the diagnosis and treatment of diseases to its use in energy generation and nuclear weapons.
+Uses can range greatly from the diagnosis and treatment of diseases to use in energy generation and nuclear weapons.
 However, if radioactive substances are not stored or used properly, they can potentially cause significant human health problems and damage to the environment.

-As SEPA has a responsibility for protecting Scotland's environment and human health, it also has responsibility for regulating the storage, and use of, radioactive substances and the accumulation and disposal of radioactive wastes in Scotland, including functions under the Radioactive Substances Act 1993.
+As SEPA has a responsibility for protecting Scotland's environment and human health, it also has responsibility for regulating the storage and use of radioactive substances and the accumulation and disposal of radioactive wastes in Scotland, including functions under the Radioactive Substances Act 1993.
 The State of Scotland's Environment 2006 Report showed a downward trend in levels of man-made radioactivity in the environment over the last decade.

 Waste

-One of the best ways to minimise the negative effects of waste are through waste minimisation and prevention.
+The best way to minimise the negative effects of waste is through waste minimisation and prevention.
 However, waste can also be put to good use through reuse, recycling, composting and thermal treatment.

 Another one of SEPA's statutory duties is to protect the environment and human health in Scotland from the effects of waste management and disposal.
 SEPA reports on waste data and is also involved in enforcing European compliance schemes.
 They also support the Scottish Government and other organisations in delivering Scotland's National Waste Plan.